a-riveragonzalez/tech-blog/README.md

 This program can be run through a browser using the link to the the deployed application.

 ## Usage
+All users are able to see all existing blog posts and their comments.

+In order to add a blog post or comment on an existing post, the user must sign in or sign up by clicking the login button on the top right of the screen.

+After logging in, the user is brought to their dashboard where they are able to create posts, edit existing ones, or delete posts.

 ## Credits